hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step3-kubectl.md

 `kubectl describe node node01`{{execute}}

-Obtain a complete dump of the cluster state to a directory.
+For deeper details, you can generate a complete dump of the cluster state to a directory.

 `kubectl cluster-info dump --all-namespaces --output-directory=cluster-state --output=json`{{execute}}